Visitor Monitoring

 Advanced Practice Providers (APPs)

-After your initial visit with a neurologist, you may be referred to one of Noran Clinic's advanced practice providers (APPs) for follow-up care.
+After your initial visit with a neurologist, you may be referred to one of Noran Neurology's advanced practice providers (APPs) for follow-up care.
 APPs are board certified nurse practitioners and physician assistants who practice in collaboration with the neurologists, providing a team approach in the management of patients' health care.

 The goal of the APP is to provide you with greater continuity and access to neurological care.
 Their longer appointment times enable them to speak with you in depth about your diagnosis and test results.
 APPs are highly skilled in teaching and counseling to help you better manage your condition.
 They will report back to your doctor to keep him/her updated on your condition until your next follow-up appointment.